-ING applies this principle.
-ING has an internal audit department - CAS Bank - that prepares a yearly risk based audit plan which is discussed with the Management Board Banking and the Audit Committee of the Supervisory Board prior to its finalisation.
+ING Bank applies this principle.
+ING Bank has an internal audit department -CAS Bank- that prepares an annual risk based audit plan.
+This audit plan is approved by Management Board Banking and the Audit Committee of the Supervisory Board prior to finalisation.
+CAS Bank reports on the progress of the audit planning realisation on periodical basis to the Management Board Banking and the Audit Committee.